fnandesrafael/fnandesrafael/README.md

 ## My name is Rafael 🌃

 #### Moved by problem-solving and creative innovations as solutions for them.
-I work and believe in projects that can make this world, despite  being temporary, a good place to live.
+I work and believe in projects that can make this world, despite temporary, a good place to live.

 - 📝 I'm currentily learning front-end and back-end development at <a href="https://github.com/betrybe">Trybe</a>
 - 💻 Here are some of the technologies i'm working with: